NontFakungkun/badminton-racket-selection/README.md

 For play style, the result is getting interesting, all round racket price range is huge covering both cheap and premium racket, while the defense racket is slightly higher.
 However, the offensive racket has the highest price with lowest price range despite having multiple entries in the data.
 This means offensive rackets are priced similarly high for some reason.

+## Price Relationship Analysis
 Examine price correlation to see what is associated with price.

+### Regression Analysis
-Regression: We found a small positive relationship in the linear regression analysis for both the Balance-Price and Stiffness-Price relationships.
+We found a small positive relationship in the linear regression analysis for both the Balance-Price and Stiffness-Price relationships.
 However, the regression results may not be reliable due to the limited number of scatter points from the small data sample.

 > [!NOTE]
 > to make regression doable, I temporarily removes row with null price, so they will only contain 34 from 53 rackets